thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ## What’s happening under the hood

-<br>EtherChannel - gives you bandwidth + stability
+<br>EtherChannel - gives us bandwidth + stability
 <br>RSTP - decides the forwarding topology
 <br>We - influence RSTP (root bridge per VLAN)
-<br>HSRP - follows your design to avoid suboptimal routing
+<br>HSRP - follows our design to avoid suboptimal routing

 *We are not pruning any VLANs on the trunks in this lab.
 All trunk links in topology will be configured to allow VLAN 10, 20, 30.